 A $5 contribution from each of the nearly 400 tickets expected to be sold for this year's PCHS Senior Prom, will be donated to a fund created by the PCF, through the idea brainstormed by Sullivan.
 Money raised will be used to help 26 families, neither the students or foundation member have ever met, spend a relaxing vacation in Park City.

 "This was a great opportunity for the foundation to make a difference for a community across the country," said Wright.
-"I love the idea.
-I heard of people in the community doing this for fire fighters and police officers affected in New York during 911."

 When the foundation first approached the Honor Society at the school, the idea to incorporate students help to raise money was determined, but how was still uncertain.
 Tommy Brown, PCHS student body president, along with the student council stepped up to the plate to organize the school's efforts for the cause.